emptymonkey/pretend/README.md

 <a href="http://linux.die.net/man/2/setresgid">man setresgid</a>
 <a href="http://linux.die.net/man/2/setgroups">man setgroups</a>
 </code></pre>

-** So what then?!
-I'll just use _[su](http://linux.die.net/man/1/su)_! **
+**So what then?!
+I'll just use _[su](http://linux.die.net/man/1/su)_!**

 _su_ is good for switching uids for identities that already exist on the machine.
 However, if the identity isn't in /etc/passwd, then su will throw an error.

     empty@monkey:~$ sudo su foo
     Unknown id: foo

-** But why would I ever need that? **
+**But why would I ever need that?**

 There are many reasons why you may want to quickly switch to a non-valid user id:

-* Launching or accessing a [process](http://en.wikipedia.org/wiki/Process_%28computing%29), to meet a critical business need, after the process owner has left the company (and the account has been terminated).
+* Performing a forensic analysis of filesystems that originated from other hosts.
 * Gaining access to a remote [root-squashed](http://en.wikipedia.org/wiki/Unix_security#Root_squash) filesystem as part of a [pentest](http://en.wikipedia.org/wiki/Penetration_test), for which you have no valid user map.
-* Performing forensic analysis on filesystems that originated from other hosts.
+* Launching or accessing a [process](http://en.wikipedia.org/wiki/Process_%28computing%29), to meet a critical business need, after the process owner has left the company (and the account has been terminated).

 ## Usage ##